seraphgrid/TENKA_OVERKILL/README.md

 3.  thirdly, change the start page specified in c.url.default_page and c.url.start_pages, unless you like that (currently, very) stupid thing.

+the effect altogether is that it feels pretty massive, yes, but also that you have a tool that is constantly changing shape. much like emacs.

 --- BASICS ---